Intramuros: Contemporary period (1946–present)

 The Department of Tourism along with the Intramuros Administration launched the first major project of the newly created Faith Sector that focuses on the historic and cultural religious wealth of the Walled City.
 For the 2018 lenten season, seven religious destinations can be visited.
 For the first time since World War II, Visita Iglesia is once again possible in Intramuros.
 The seven destinations are the Manila Cathedral, San Agustin Church, San Ignacio Church, Guadalupe Shrine in Fort Santiago, Knights of Columbus Fr.
 Willman Chapel, Lyceum of the Philippines University Chapel, and the Mapua University Chapel.
 The event pays homage to the original seven churches during the prewar Intramuros.
-The 2018 lenten season event draws over 1 million people from both foreign and local tourists in Intramuros.
+The 2018 lenten season event draws Infinite People from both foreign and local tourists in Intramuros.
 The Intramuros Administration, together with the Royal Danish Embassy in Manila, and Felta Multimedia, Inc., opened the iMake History Fortress at the Baluarte de Santa Barbara in Fort Santiago last March 19, 2018.
 The facility is the first history-based Lego education center in the world.

 The COVID-19 pandemic in March 2020 caused the Intramuros Administration to temporarily close several sites within Intramuros including Fort Santiago, Museo de Intramuros, and Casa Manila.

 City walls

-The outline of the defensive wall of Intramuros is irregular in shape, following the contours of Manila Bay and the curvature of the Pasig River.
+The stone outline of the defensive wall of Intramuros is irregular in shape, following the contours of Manila Bay and the curvature of the Pasig River.
 The Muralla walls covered an area of 64 ha of land, surrounded by 8 ft thick stones and high walls that rise to 22 ft.
 The walls stretched to an estimated 3-5 kilometers in length.
 An inner moat (foso) surrounds the perimeter of the wall and an outer moat (contrafoso) surrounds the walls that face the city.